-This morning you will pick up your hire car and drive some 100 miles to Grundarfjörður, a small town situated in the north of the Snæfellsnes peninsula in West Iceland.
-You will set off on a 1 ½ - 2 hour boat trip in and around the fjord here in the search for Orcas, which for the past four years have been attracted here in pursuit of the large quantities herring that inhabit the waters.
+This morning you will pick up your hire car and drive some 190 km to Olafsvik (approx 2.5 hour drive), a small town situated in the north of the Snæfellsnes peninsula in West Iceland.
+You will set off on a 2 - 3 ½ hour boat trip in and around the fjord here in the search for Orcas.

 After the trip you will drive back to Reykjavik and drop off your hire car.